TomSumner28/merchant-data/README.md

 repository root without additional configuration.

-Then open `http://localhost:5000` in your browser and click **"Load data from Google Sheets"**.
+Open `http://localhost:5000` in your browser.
+The app will automatically download the configured Google Sheet and redirect you to the dashboard.
+If fetching fails you can visit `/load` to retry.
 The server prints the resolved sheet ID and whether an API key is detected when it starts.
 Check these logs if live data does not appear.

 ### Connecting your Google Sheet